ideal-lab5/idn-acuity-index-substrate/README.md

 ./target/release/hybrid-indexer --url wss://rpc.polkadot.io:443 --block-height 13800000
 ```

+All parameters that are indexed will be printed on the console, except AccountId.

 The earlist block that can be indexed on Polkadot is 7,229,126.

 If the --block-height parameter is not specified it will resume from where it left off in the previous run.